qntx/chat/README.md

 ## Overview

 QNTX Chat is a fully client-side AI chat interface that replaces API keys and subscription plans with per-message USDC micropayments on [Monad](https://monad.xyz).
+Built for the autonomous agent era — where agents operate independently with their own wallets and settle payments on-chain.

 **No registration.
 No backend accounts.
-No vendor lock-in.**
+No vendor lock-in.
+Just autonomous agents with wallets.**

 ## Architecture